ni/install-systemlink-enterprise/release-notes/2023-03/README.md

 - Kafka UI is available for debugging and monitoring

-- Kafka S3 sink connectors are automatically deleted if a data table is marked `endOfData`.
+- Kafka S3 sink connectors are automatically deleted if a data table is marked `endOfData`

 - Deleted Kafka S3 sink connectors are automatically reestablished if connectors are manually deleted